-L. Brooks Patterson is transforming Oakland County and southeast Michigan with his vision and no-nonsense leadership.
-His mission is to make Oakland County one of the best places to live, work, play and raise a family.
+L. Brooks Patterson is transforming Oakland County and Southeast Michigan with his 21st Century vision and no-nonsense leadership.
+His mission is to make Oakland County one of the best places to live, work, play and raise a family as he moves toward a seventh term as chief executive officer of one of America’s most affluent and progressive counties.

-In his sixth four-year term as chief executive officer of one of America's most affluent and progressive counties, Brooks presides over a $826 million annual budget for FY 2016 and a county workforce of nearly 4,300 full and part time employees.
+Brooks presides over an $854 million annual budget for Fiscal Year 2017 and a county workforce of nearly 4,300 full and part time benefit eligible employees.

-Three Year Budget - Oakland County is the first county in the United States to have adopted a balanced three-year, rolling, line-item budget.
-Because of its long-term budgeting, Oakland County has garnered a AAA bond rating which has saved taxpayers millions of dollars on capital projects.
+Three Year Budget - Oakland County is the first in the United States to have adopted a balanced three-year, rolling, line-item budget with a five-year outlook.
+Currently, the county budget is balanced through 2021.
+Because of its long-term budgeting practices, Oakland County has garnered a AAA bond rating since 1998 which has saved taxpayers millions of dollars on capital projects.

-Emerging Sectors - In 2004, Brooks created Oakland County's Emerging Sectors Initiative to diversity Oakland County's economy by identifying the top 10 sectors that will attract and retain sustainable, high-paying jobs to Oakland County in the 21st Century.
+Emerging Sectors - In 2004, Brooks created Oakland County’s Emerging Sectors Initiative to identify the top 10 sectors that will attract and retain sustainable, high-paying jobs to Oakland County in the 21st Century.
 Companies in these emerging sectors are involved in such leading-edge technologies as biotechnology, nanotechnology, wireless communications and alternative energy.
-Nearly 400 high-tech companies have invested more than $3.6 billion creating more than 36,000 jobs and retaining nearly 21,000 jobs since its inception.
+Approximately 400 high-tech companies have invested $3.5 billion creating more than 38,700 jobs and retaining 23,400 jobs since its inception.

-Medical Main Street - With well over 100,000 jobs, health care and life sciences are the largest Emerging Sectors in Oakland County.
+Medical Main Street - With well over 100,000 jobs, health care and life sciences is the largest Emerging Sector in Oakland County.
 Medical Main Street markets this burgeoning sector and Oakland County as a destination for world-class health care and medical device manufacturing.
 More individuals work in health care, life science research, and medical device manufacturing in the Oakland County region than the Mayo Clinic and Cleveland Clinic areas combined.
-Since its inception, 49 Medical Main Street companies have invested nearly $1 billion creating more than 5,800 jobs and retaining about 2,400.
+Since its inception, 53 Medical Main Street companies have invested $1 billion creating more than 6,100 jobs and retaining about 2,600.

 Automation Alley - In his 1997 State of the County speech, Brooks launched Automation Alley – a consortium of high tech companies, government entities and educational institutions to compete with the likes of Silicon Valley, Boston’s Route 128 and North Carolina’s Research Triangle.
 Today, Automation Alley has more than 1,000 members spanning eight counties.
 The results are astounding.
 Southeast Michigan has the highest number of advanced automotive industry jobs in the U.S.; is positioned ahead of Boston, Seattle and Austin in almost every measure analyzed; and is second only to San Jose’s Silicon Valley region in the number of people working in architectural and engineering occupations.